laminas/laminas-xmlrpc/doc/book/intro.md

 > encoding.
 XML-RPC is designed to be as simple as possible, while allowing
 > complex data structures to be transmitted, processed and returned."

-zend-xmlrpc provides support for both consuming remote XML-RPC services and providing XML-RPC servers.
+laminas-xmlrpc provides support for both consuming remote XML-RPC services and providing XML-RPC servers.

 ## Quick Start

-The following demonstrates the most basic use case for `Zend\XmlRpc\Server`:
+The following demonstrates the most basic use case for `Laminas\XmlRpc\Server`:

 ```php
 class Greeter